typical-go/typical-go/README.md

 `App` in descriptor define the application. `./typicalw run` run the application based on this.

-`typapp` package is common golang application geared with dependency-injection and configuration.
+`typgo` package is common golang application geared with dependency-injection and configuration.
 - `EntryPoint` contain main function and source folder.
 - `Imports` to put configurations, constructor, destructor or preparation into the application